 Informed discussions of current topics that bear on Notre Dame’s Catholic identityJoin me at @sycamoretrust's #AnnualBreakfast during #NDReunion2023 for a discussion about the legal, academic, and social challenges of transgenderism in America. #GoCatholicND Click To Tweet

-Our Annual Breakfast during Alumni Weekend has become an extremely popular event with an overflowing attendance each year and a live broadcast of the program for those who are unable to be there in person.
-Knowledgeable speakers on faculty such as Fr.
-Bill Miscamble, Prof. Gerry Bradley, Prof. Walter Nicgorski, Prof. Charles Rice and Prof. Ralph McInerny have joined students, alumni and others to address a range of issues relating to Notre Dame‘s Catholic identity.
+Our Annual Breakfast during Reunion Weekend has become an extremely popular event with an overflowing attendance each year and a live broadcast of the program for those who are unable to be there in person.
+Knowledgeable speakers on faculty such as Prof. Patrick Deneen, Fr.
+Bill Miscamble, Prof. Gerry Bradley, Prof. Walter Nicgorski, Prof. Charles Rice, and Prof. Ralph McInerny have joined students, alumni and others to address a range of issues relating to Notre Dame‘s Catholic identity.

 Sycamore Trust is a model of calm and reasonable yet unrelenting friendly questioning of recent events on the South Bend campus.
 (Ralph McInerny 1929-2010.)

 Our first panel discussion was held in the spring of 2007 with presentations focused on Father Jenkins’s approval of The Vagina Monologues.
 The event that year drew an audience that filled a large lecture hall.
 So did our 2008 and 2009 events — especially the latter, which dealt with Father Jenkins’s decision to honor President Obama, a decision that was harshly criticized by 83 cardinals, archbishops, and bishops.

 In both years we were on the official Reunion Weekend program.
 But in 2010 the Alumni Association changed the long-standing policy under which that was possible.
 Expecting a much-reduced attendance, we moved that year to a Morris Inn meeting room and added a breakfast to the format.